 Then I’ll either add ground flax seeds or chia seeds for extra protein and antioxidant benefit.
 And I’ll top with a dash of cinnamon.
 These make such an easy breakfast to go!

-Let’s be honest, 12 hour shifts usually end up being closer to 14+ at the end of the day.
-And, many studies show that working 12 hour shifts is damaging to nurse health due to the length of time that nurses end up working.
-In fact, an increased risk of depression, anxiety, obesity, cardiovascular disease, and even some cancers have all been researched and publicized.
+12-hour shifts usually end up being closer to 14+ at the end of the day.
+And, many studies show that working 12-hour shifts is damaging to nurse health due to the length of time that nurses end up working.
+An increased risk of depression, anxiety, obesity, cardiovascular disease, and even some cancers have all been researched and publicized.

 Since the shifts are not getting shorter anytime soon, the best thing that nurses can do to take care of themselves is rest as much as possible before shifts.
 Therefore, I make it a huge priority to get at least 7-8 hours of sleep before shifts.
 (This was so much easier before we had kids!)

 I always feel so much better when I get my heart rate up on my days off.
-The benefits of exercise have been well documented; it is essential for nurse self care.
-It is no secret that regular exercise helps control weight, boosts overall energy, improves your mood and decreases stress levels.
-Not only does exercise benefit the nurse personally, but it also helps nurses have the stamina to give better care to patients as well.
+The benefits of exercise have been well documented; it is essential for nurse self-care.
+It is no secret that regular exercise helps control weight, boosts overall energy, improves your mood, and decreases stress levels.
+Not only does exercise benefit the nurse personally, but it also allows nurses to have the stamina to give better care to patients as well.

 Need to blow off some steam after a stressful day?
 A yoga session or brisk 30-minute walk can help.
 Physical activity stimulates various brain chemicals that may leave you feeling happier and more relaxed.
 Which, in turn, will help manage caregiver burden and help you feel your best.

-For me personally, yoga has been a total game changer for my stress levels.
+For me, yoga has been a total game-changer for my stress levels.
 But it’s also great to change up the routine a bit, and I enjoy escaping with my headphones for a run and listening to music.
-Whatever you do is great, as long as you actually do it!
+Whatever you do is great, as long as you do it!

 Those who know me know I’m fanatical about compression socks.
-Wearing compression stockings helped me work all the way through two pregnancies and I continue to wear them to this day.
+Wearing compression stockings helped me work all the way through two pregnancies, and I continue to wear them to this day.
 They help keep your legs energized, prevent varicose veins, and keep your ankles and feet from getting so swollen after being on your feet all day.
 Plus, they come in the cutest styles now.

-But with a little preparation and focus on your personal well-being and time management you can be both a healthy nurse and mom and give great care to your patients.
-It’s time to focus on nurse self care!
+But with a little preparation and focus on your well-being and time management, you can be both a healthy nurse and mom and give great care to your patients.
+It’s time to focus on nurse self-care!